Shepton Mallet: Administrative history

+Shepton Mallet was an ancient parish in the Whitstone hundred of Somerset.
+In 1876, the parish was made a local government district, administered by an elected local board.
+Such districts were reconstituted as urban districts under the Local Government Act 1894.

+Shepton Mallet Urban District was abolished in 1974 under the Local Government Act 1972.
+The area then became part of the new Mendip District.
+A successor parish called Shepton Mallet covering the former urban district was created as part of the 1974 reforms, with its parish council taking the name Shepton Mallet Town Council.

+Mendip District Council was initially based at various offices across the district inherited from its predecessors, including Highfield House on Park Road in Shepton Mallet.
+It had been built as a house around 1800, and prior to 1974 had been the offices for Shepton Mallet Rural District Council which had administered the rural parishes surrounding the town.
+A new centralised office for Mendip District Council was completed in 1987 in the grounds of Highfield House.

+Mendip district was abolished in 2023.
+Somerset County Council then took over district-level functions across its area, making it a unitary authority, and was renamed Somerset Council.

 Services

 There are two medical surgeries in Shepton Mallet, a National Health Service community hospital formerly operated by Somerset Primary Care Trust, and an independent sector treatment centre, which carries out certain surgical procedures.
 The nearest general hospital is the Royal United Hospital in Bath.

 Devon and Somerset Fire and Rescue Service has retained its fire station adjacent to the ambulance station of South Western Ambulance Service NHS Trust.

 Avon and Somerset Constabulary closed the town police station in 2014, but reopened it in 2020, next to the Haskins retail park.
 The town belongs to Somerset East policing district.

 Geography

 Shepton Mallet lies in the southern foothills of the Mendip Hills.
 The area rests geologically on Forest Marble, Blue Lias and Oolitic limestone.